Peilong/peilong-website/content/courses/ds200/software.md

 weight: 7
 ---

-## Anaconda Distribution
+## Anaconda Individual Edition

-In this course the only software you will need to install and play with is the Anaconda Distribution.
-It is a popular data science platform that consists of almost all the packages you will ever need in Python and R. Find the download link for your system from here: https://www.anaconda.com/distribution/.
+In this course the only software you will need to install and play with is the Anaconda Individual Edition.
+It is a popular data science platform that consists of almost all the packages you will ever need in Python and R. Find the download link for your system from here: https://www.anaconda.com/products/individual.
 You must download the Python 3.x version.

 **Note:**

-Anaconda Distribution is available on the computers in the Esbenshade 281, Hoover 108 and Nicarry 208 computer laboratories and in the Computer Science commons area (E284).
+Anaconda is also available on the computers in the Esbenshade 281, Hoover 108 and Nicarry 208 computer laboratories and in the Computer Science commons area (E284).